-The defence and security (D&S) community – represented by the Ministry of Defence (Defence Science and Technology Laboratory [Dstl] and Joint Forces Command) and GCHQ – are collaborating with The Alan Turing Institute to deliver an ambitious programme of data science and artificial intelligence (AI) research to deliver impact in real world scenarios.
+The defence and security (D&S) community – represented by the Ministry of Defence (Defence Science and Technology Laboratory [Dstl] and Joint Forces Command), GCHQ and MI5 – are collaborating with The Alan Turing Institute to deliver an ambitious programme of data science and artificial intelligence (AI) research to deliver impact in real world scenarios.

-Following the signing of a collaboration agreement and a year of knowledge exchange across 2015-2016, the D&S programme was launched in 2017 with the appointment of Dr Mark Briers as programme director.
-Since then, programme personnel has grown to over 20 members across research, leadership, and support.
+Following the signing of a collaboration agreement and a year of knowledge exchange the D&S programme was launched in 2017.
+Since then, programme personnel has grown across research, leadership, and support.

 The programme’s vision is to undertake multidisciplinary data science and AI research to ensure a safe, secure, and prosperous society: